osg-htc/user-documentation/documentation/htc_workloads/submitting_workloads/jupyter.md

 # Working with your OSPool Notebooks Instance

-There will be slight differences in your OSPool Notebook instance, depending on whether you have an existing OSPool account and where it is.
+There will be slight differences in your OSPool Notebook instance, depending on whether you have an existing OSPool account and what Access Point it is on.
 Click on the section below that applies to you to learn more.

 For more information about the JupyterLab interface in general, see the [JupyterLab manual](https://jupyterlab.readthedocs.io/en/stable/getting_started/overview.html).